ipfs/ipfs-docs/docs/how-to/command-line-quick-start.md

 ::: danger NEVER EXPOSE THE RPC API TO THE PUBLIC INTERNET

-The API port provides admin-level access to your IPFS node.
-See [RPC API docs](/reference/http/api/) for more information.
+The API port provides admin-level access to your Kubo IPFS node.
+See [RPC API v0 docs](/reference/kubo/rpc/) for more information.

 :::